0x80/isolate-package/README.md

 found in the list of local monorepo packages, it will be processed regardless of its version specifier.

-### Define "files" in each manifest
+### Define "files" and "version" in each manifest

 The isolate process uses (p)npm `pack` to extract files from package directories, just like publishing a package would.

-So for this to work it is required that you define the `files` property in each `package.json` manifest, as it declares what files should be included in the published output.
+For this to work it is required that you define the `files` property in each `package.json` manifest, as it declares what files should be included in the published output.